Skip to Main Content

 Homeless Outreach Program

-In collaboration with various Tucson nonprofits, Downtown Tucson Partnership (DTP) is making an effort to assist people experiencing homelessness.
+In collaboration with various Tucson nonprofits, Downtown Tucson Partnership (DTP) is dedicated to assisting individuals experiencing homelessness.

 Are you a nonprofit service provider that would like to get involved?
 Email Russ Stone at russ@downtowntucson.org.